Cute cat theory of digital activism: The Internet and censorship

 Zuckerman states that "Web 1.0 was invented to allow physicists to share research papers.
 Web 2.0 was created to allow people to share pictures of cute cats."
 Zuckerman says that if a tool has "cute cat" purposes, and is widely used for low-value purposes, it can be and likely is used for online activism, too.

 Online activism is a key tool to advocate a change whether it be political, environmental, or overall beneficial to society.
 With this idea of censorship of Web 2.0, Zuckerman believes that political capital should be spent.
 In other words, for whoever wants to censor a certain piece of content, it should cost them a bit of their reputation so that they must confront the backlash and loss of support.

-If the government chooses to shut down such generic tools, it will hurt people's ability to "look at cute cats online", spreading dissent and encouraging the activists' cause.
+If the government chooses to shut down such generic tools, it will reduce people's ability to "look at cute cats online", spreading dissent and encouraging the activists' cause.

 When the government limits media, it impacts a much larger number of citizens than those who are politically active.
 This means those who do not care about politics are as Zuckerman says, “made aware that their government fears online speech so much that they’re willing to censor the millions of banal videos on DailyMotion to block a few political ones.”